s7techlab/cckit/state/README.md

 1. Schema abstraction layer

-Encoding the semantics of your business objects once,  in proto format, is enough to help ensure that the signal doesn’t get lost between applications, and that the boundaries you create enforce your business rules.
+Encoding the semantics of your business objects once,  in proto format, is enough to help ensure that the signal doesn't get lost between applications, and that the boundaries you create enforce your business rules.

 2. Extensions - validators etc